 - Finally, scroll down to digitally sign the challenge.
 Check the box that starts with “The entry of my name above …” and click "Submit."

 Step 3: Fix an availability problem

 Service availability is a larger problem and has a more direct impact on funding.
 When a resident contests what services are available, the information is sent to the ISP for confirmation.
-If the county uploads the challenge, we have the ability to track it.
-For that reason, we are going to ask you to follow a different process.
+The resident will receive a confirmation update via email and will be notified of progress as the challenge progresses.

-Service availability: If the service listed is not available at your location, we can contest it if any of the following has occured since June 30, 2022:
+Challenge types: If the service listed is not available at your location, you can challenge it if any of the following has occurred since June 30, 2022: